-Subsequent to December 31, 2012, we received a proposed assessment as a result of Canada Revenue Agency's audit of the Scientific Research & Experimental Development (SR&ED) Claim filed by TrichoScience for the period ending December 21, 2010.
+Subsequent to March 31, 2013, the Company received a proposed assessment as a result of Canada Revenue Agency's audit of the Scientific Research & Experimental Development (SR&ED) Claim filed by TrichoScience for the period ending December 21, 2010.
 As a result of the assessment, TrichoScience will receive a refundable investment tax credit in the amount of \$148,296.
+Once received the SR&ED claim will be recognized as a reduction of research expenses in the statement of comprehensive loss.